ZoranCutura/score/docs/features/communication/some_ip_gateway/service_discovery/index.rst

 Services available in the local ECU / VM are offered by the SOME/IP gateway once they become internally available and are present in the configuration.
 This is done by sending an SOME/IP-SD messages containing an OfferService entry to the network.
 As long as the service is locally available the service offering is periodically (according to the configuration) renewed by sending a SOME/IP-SD messages containing an OfferService entry to the network.
-Once the service ceased to exist locally, the SOME/IP communication stack sends a SOME/IP-SD message containing a StopOfferService entry to the network.

-For IPC service discovery the features of lola are used by the SOME/IP gateway.

 .. uml::
    :alt: Gateway offers a service to the network